 Attorney David Phillips had planned to base his defense for Neal Cassada on the evidence for suicide and was disappointed that Cassada died before trial.
 Most of the suicide evidence went unused during Mark Carver's trial which was led by attorney Brent Ratchford, who at the time did not believe suicide had occurred.
 Phillips assisted Ratchford for Carver's trial and presented the suicide theory during closing arguments, but the closing arguments were not transcribed, so public records of the suicide defense are limited to news reports from the trial.
 Five years after Carver's trial, Ratchford told The Charlotte Observer, "I don't know what happened.
 I don't know who killed her.
 But I know it wasn't Mark.
 I know it wasn't Neal."

 Carver's post-conviction attorney, The North Carolina Center on Actual Innocence Executive Director Chris Mumma has routinely denied in public that she intends to pursue the suicide theory in defending his case.
 She was first publicly asked about suicide by WBTV in February 2016 (topic begins at 21:20 in the podcast) and declined to give a definitive answer at that time but subsequently referred to the case as one of murder to several other media outlets and in court filings.
 At Carver's April 2019 hearing, Mumma stated during closing arguments that she believes "Ira Yarmolenko is innocent."
 The common‑law crime of suicide was abolished as an offense in North Carolina in 1973 (see N.C.G.S.
 14-17.1.), so the victim is legally innocent regardless of death by homicide or suicide, but we know what Mumma meant.
-The author of this website communicated with Mumma in June 2019 about why she has held to a murder theory in public, and she responded by citing unidentified, partial DNA found on the ribbon and bungee cord and a ski mask left in the woods nearby.
+In court filings and during hearings, Mumma has cited unidentified, partial DNA found on the ribbon and bungee cord and a ski mask left in the woods nearby as indications of a possible killer.
 Note that most of the DNA found on the ligatures was Yarmolenko's own including all of the DNA found on the drawstring which was the most intricately tied ligature, and DNA analysis must take into account corroborating factors to ensure placement at the time of the event in question.
 The ligatures were common items owned by Yarmolenko which she used in her daily life around other people prior to her death.
 Furthermore, construction workers were the first people to arrive by land to the body and were never questioned much less tested for DNA comparison, and law enforcement's failure to adequately secure the scene as they processed it has been documented.
 We may never know who all may have touched or dropped cell-carrying perspiration on the ligatures at the scene due to these investigative lapses.
 No photos are apparently available of the ski mask as it was found to illustrate whether it may have been deposited during the two hours Yarmolenko was unaccounted for before her body was found.
 The scene of her death was a gas right-of-way clearing that, while hidden due to surrounding woods, offered access to the river and was used by members of the community year-round in all temperatures.
 It was a warm day in late spring when Yarmolenko died.
 Investigators decided against relevance of the ski mask and never submitted it for DNA testing, though Mumma has argued this was a mistake.
 The suicide theory as presented on this website is based on numerous factors and takes into account possible contamination of the ligatures as described above.
 Suicidal strangulation research as compared to scene and autopsy findings is a major foundation for the suicide theory as presented on this website.
 Further collaboration is always welcome from people who have access to case photographs and files.
 At the time of this writing, no case documentation known to this author conflicts with the suicide theory as presented here.

 Members of the media, public and legal community have generally agreed that Mark Carver's conviction is questionable, but disagreement has been sharp over whether or not Yarmolenko may have committed suicide.
 The reasons against suicide usually center around the benevolent side of Yarmolenko's personality and the fact that she was found with multiple ligatures around her neck.
 Anyone familiar with suicidal risk factors or suicidal strangulation research knows that multiple ligatures are in fact a common finding in suicidal strangulation and that people at risk for suicide may display varying warning signs.